hueyyeng/VesperiaGuide/docs/missables.md

 - [ ] After (Guild Quest Part 7), go toward the tree in Halure to get Rita's Ivy Blade (Spirit Magic Final Part)
 - [ ] In Mantaic, hand over Silver Edge + 1 Alpha to Cow Boy for Spectacles, Krona Symbol, Blue Dice, Reverse Doll, Holy Avenger, Super Electric Yoyo, Dragon Helm, Paladin Mantle, Black Onyx, Special Gel, Red Sage, Hourglass, Alexandrite and Reverse Doll (Cow Boy Final Part)
 - [ ] Repeatedly use any tent item on the World Map for Flynn to learn Kouha Senshoujin (PS3 and Definitive Edition)
-- [ ] In the Lenansla Cavern, head toward the Graveyard (PS3 and Definitive Edition)
+- [ ] In the Renansula Hollow, head toward the Graveyard (PS3 and Definitive Edition)
 - [ ] Enter Relewiese Hollow for a scene with Sylph (PS3 and Definitive Edition)
 - [ ] Enter Capua Nor and talk to Hisuka.
 Shastil will then show up.
 They are Senior Knights from the ToV Movie.
 Anyway, they are looking for the Sword Of Prayer which is a Treasure of the Chevaliers that got stolen by Alexei.
 Enter the Aer Krene that is at the SE of Weasand Of Cados.
 Within, go north to get to the Deep Hollow Region.
 At the end, get near the center to fight Sword Dancer.
 Exit out and enter the Aer Krene at the south of Zaphias.
 At the end, get near the center to fight Sword Dancer.
 Exit out and enter the Aer Krene at the north of Caer Bocram.
 At the end, there won't be a battle, so exit out and head to the last Aer Krene which is at the southeast of Yuumanju.
 At the end, you will fight Sword Dancer one last time.
 Back track out to meet with Hisuka and Shastil.
 They will give the Sword Of Prayer Lag Quarion to Flynn (PS3 and Definitive Edition)